Interim Director of Graduate Studies

 Degree and Certificate Programs

 The English Master of Arts is as an advanced degree in which students are encouraged to discover new ways of thinking and to broaden and enhance their readings in and understanding of a wide range of literatures.
+Students in pursuit of the English M.A. may choose from one of three different paths of study:

 - Non-Thesis Option